di3go-sona/blog/src/content/articles/how-i-moved-my-blog-to-obsidian/index.md

 Thirdly I found it very hard to do small changes into the UI as it's a very complex recursive renderer, in which blocks could contain other blocks, or widgets or inlines

 All these limitations made me decide to try and go for another approach.
-As I am trying to self-host the tools I use, and go for a more minimal and open-source approach to my toolbelt I decided to move fron [Notion](https://notion.com) to [Obsidian](https://obsidian.md).
+As I am trying to self-host the tools I use, and go for a more minimal and open-source approach for my toolbelt I decided to move fron [Notion](https://notion.com) to [Obsidian](https://obsidian.md).

 Now given that [Obsidian](https://obsidian.md) is based on markdown, this allows us to directly use one of the existing markdown renderers that are a lot more sound than the notion ones.
 Last time I did a friend website blog I used [Hugo](https://gohugo.io), but having to use `golang` to format html and js code feels quite weird, so this time I decided to go for [Astro](https://astro.build) instead.